bpiwowar/papercite/readme.txt

 == Changelog ==

+= 0.3.17 =
+  * Fixed a small bug in the OSBiB parser
 = 0.3.16 =
   * Updated the documentation about how papercite searches for PDFs
   * Added the OSBiB bibtex parser which should be much fadster than